 The entire franchise as a whole isn’t bad.
 If you watch the first two (SCREAM & SCREAM 2), you might as well watch the second two (SCREAM 3 & 4).
 Go in with the mindset that they might not all be suitable installments.
 The features you get from the first two don’t follow as well with the second half of the series.
 You take the best out of the first two and continue to watch because it’s a series and what fun is it if you don’t watch the entire series?
 Exactly.

 Blumhouse, which is one of my favorite horror companies (that makes films and television), is thinking of revitalizing the series.
-And to that I say… no. We don’t need a present-day version of Ghostface; we have the SCREAM television series (that demolished it, by MTV), Scary Movie that made it a joke for years after the film, and no one can play as good a part like Neve Campbell.
+And to that I say… no. We don’t need a present-day version of Ghostface; we have a SCREAM television series (that demolished it, by MTV), Scary Movie that made it a joke for years after the film, and no one can play as good of a part as Neve Campbell.
 Let it rest.
 Let us appreciate the franchise for what it is like Final Destination.